 The film is dedicated to Palestine, in memory of the director’s parents and of late British art critic John Berger.
 Elia also clarifies: “All nations drink in order to forget, except us Palestinians who drink in order to remember”.
 You will understand what he means in the very end of the movie, in a dazzling beautiful and energetic sequence.

-It Must Be Heaven is showing in competition at the 72nd Cannes International Film Festival.
-This French Palestinian production would make the perfect companion to Nadav Lapid’s French Israeli Synonyms, which won the Berlinale earlier this year.
+It Must Be Heaven is showed in competition at the 72nd Cannes International Film Festival (in 2019), when this piece was originally written.
+This French Palestinian production would make the perfect companion to Nadav Lapid’s French Israeli Synonyms, which won the Berlinale earlier in the same year.
 Both films use an absurdist tone in order to comment on the Israeli occupation of Palestine and mock notions of national identity.
 It would be very interesting if It Must Be Heaven won the Palme d’Or.
 It would outrage the Israeli government and send a very strong, unequivocal political message across the globe.